mattermost/mattermost-handbook/operations/research-and-development/product/product-management-team-handbook/pm-onboarding.md

 * Work with QA on test plans
 * Prepare customer facing documentation for your project
 * Allow PM mentor to shadow you and review your work, providing guidance and feedback
-* Other projects identified by PM mentor to assist in learning about your area of responsibility
+* Other projects identified by PM mentor to assist in learning about your area of ownership

 ## First 90 days